Probing Conceptual Understanding of Large Visual-Language Models: Benchmark Results

 \subsection{Relational Evaluation}

-The overall results for the relation evaluation benchmark are shown in Figure \ref{fig:probe_r} where on the right it shows each model's accuracy and mean confidence $\mu(c)$ for matching the prompt to the anchor image $X_{R_1}$.
-The left shows example cases where models fail or succeed at matching the correct prompt.
-Additional results are in the supplementary.
+\textbf{Models become confused when predicate is swapped, but more confident when object is swapped:} The overall results for the relation evaluation benchmark are shown in Figure \ref{fig:probe_r} (left) where it shows each model's accuracy and mean confidence $\mu(c)$ for matching the prompt to the anchor image $X_{R_1}$.
+When comparing an image to a correct prompt and an incorrect prompt where the relation/predicate is swapped with one not likely nor present in the image, the model's $\mu(c)$ for the correct prompt compared to incorrect is very low.
+This may indicated that selected models become ``confused'' when the relation is switched, even if it is a highly unlikely relation to even exist between the two objects.

-\textbf{Models are good at image-text matching when the object is swapped and poorer when the relationship is swapped: } Mean confidence ($\mu(c)$) for the correct prompt when comparing to the relation/predicate swapped prompt is low.
-This indicates the models are ``confused'' when the relation is switched to a highly unlikely alternative.
-Figure \ref{fig:probe_r} (a) shows different models' successes and failures for predicate swapping.
 When swapping objects, the object that is swapped $\overline{s}$ is one that is highly unlikely, making this task simple if the model has a consistent understanding of what relationships are possible.
 Model confidence is higher when the object is swapped versus when the predicate is swapped.
-This may indicate that models are less confused when the tasks is specific to object recognition, focusing more on objects rather than the relationships between them.
+This may indicate that models are less confused when the task is specific to object recognition, focusing more on objects rather than the relationships between them.
 This may additionally indicate they are not understanding prompts as a ``whole'' but rather parts to a whole.
+To visualize the differences between models, we plot some of their feature space in Figure \ref{fig:probe_r} (right).
+We see very different structures for BridgeTower and ViLT which heavily rely on cross-attention and image-text matching (ITM) when compared to FLAVA and CLIP.

-\textbf{Summary} BridgeTower and ViLT's performance indicates that co-attention is a method that can improve relational understanding.
-BridgeTower's performance may indicate co-attention from the ``bridge layers'' are improving learnt concepts about object relationships.
-(1) This would indicate that both modality specific attention and co-attention together improve relational understanding.
-(2) When the predicate is swapped by something that violates expectation, the drop in confidence, regardless of accuracy, indicates that their performance may not be due to an underlying conceptual map.
-(3) When the subject is swapped, all models show better performance compared predicate swapping, indicating they are focusing on objects less-so than there relations to each other.
+\textbf{Summary: }BridgeTower and ViLT's performance indicates that co-attention is a method that can improve relational understanding.
+(1) This would indicate that both modality specific attention and co-attention simultaneously improves relational understanding.
+(2) When the predicate is swapped to something that violates expectation, the drop in confidence, regardless of accuracy, indicates that their performance may not be due to an underlying conceptual map.
+(3) When the subject is swapped, all models show better performance compared to predicate swapping, indicating they are focusing on objects less-so than their relations to each other.